-One of my favorite places in Amsterdam was Vondelpark, a huge park right near the center of the city.
+One of the best places to take kids in Amsterdam is Vondelpark, a huge park right near the center of the city.

-It had everything you want in a good city park.
+It has everything you want in a good city park.
 Big green spaces.
 Bike and walking paths.
 Ponds.
 Cafés.
 And 2 of the coolest playground structures I have ever seen.

 The first was like a treehouse/fort sort of structure that was really big.
 It kept reminding me of the Swiss Family Robinson house.
 It was built from huge logs and was half hidden in the trees.
 So neat!